rcsoccersim/manual/source/coach.rst

     * The ball.
     * All active players.

-Note that the trainer and online coach for *both* sides receive left hand coordinates.
+Note that the trainer and online coach for *both* sides receive left-hand coordinates.
-That is, the coaches receive information in the global coordinates that the left hand team uses.
-In general,the players receive no global information (the one exception being the **move** command), but it is common for teams to localize themselves so that the negative *x* direction is towards the goal they defend.
+That is, the coaches receive information in the global coordinates that the left-hand team uses.
+In general, the players receive no global information (the one exception being the **move** command), but it is common for teams to localize themselves so that the negative *x* direction is towards the goal they defend.

 Possible replies by the soccerserver:

     * **(ok look TIME (OBJ1 OBJDESC1) (OBJ2 OBJDESC2) ... )**
         OBJj can be any of the objects mentioned above.
-See Section 4.3 for information about the way the names for those objects are composed.
-OBJDESCj have the following form:
+See Section 4.3 for information about the way the names of those objects are composed.
+OBJDESCj has the following form:

         * For goals: X Y
         * For the ball: X Y DELTAx DELTAy